eelomar/frontend-nanodegree-mobile-portfolio/README.md

 I follow the next step to optimize the code:

 	Optimeze PageSpeed in index.html

--jpegoptim *.jpg --strip-all (both folder with imgages) -convert pizzeria.jpg -resize 100x75 pizzeria_min.jpg (resize the pizzeria to load a small image in index.html,leave the original for pizza.html)
+1. jpegoptim *.jpg --strip-all (both folder with imgages)
+2. convert pizzeria.jpg -resize 100x75 pizzeria_min.jpg (resize the pizzeria to load a small image in index.html,leave the original for pizza.html)
--change link index.html of pizzeria to pizzeria_min -inline css(compressed) and remove link to style.css -add media query in link to print.css
+3. Change link index.html of pizzeria to pizzeria_min
+4. Inline css(compressed) and remove link to style.css
+5. Add media query in link to print.css
--put google_analytics.js as async
+6. Put google_analytics.js as async
--Remove download font, take too much time and there is no change on the web.
+7. Remove download font, take too much time and there is no change on the web.
 I tried to download and minify the font, but still takes too mach time

-	Optimize frames in pizza.html
+	Optimeze frames in pizza.html

--compress style.css and boostrap, then inline in pizza.html -- use http://csscompressor.com/
+1. Compress style.css and boostrap, then inline in pizza.html -- use http://csscompressor.com/
--convert pizzeria.jpg -resize 720x540 pizzeria_min2.jpg
+2. convert pizzeria.jpg -resize 720x540 pizzeria_min2.jpg
--I try to put main.js async--> Frames are perfect but pizzas does not appear in background.
+3. I try to put main.js async--> Frames are perfect but pizzas does not appear in background.
 So leave sync and change how js deal with pizzas in background
--move some static sources out of the loops-->that solve the problem -minify main.js
+4. move some static sources out of the loops-->that solve the problem
+5. minify main.js
-Modify README
+6. Modify README

 The page is visible throw: